TBARS Assay Kit

 Pricing updated 2015-04-26.
 Prices are subject to change without notice.

 To ask for assistance with one of our products please contact a Technical Support Scientist.

 Warning This product is not for human or veterinary use.

 You may be eligible to receive a free sample TBARS Assay Kit under the Cayman Challenge program.

-Let Cayman analyze your samples for you.
-See EIA Service for details and availability.
+Let us analyze your samples for you.
+See our contract research services.

 Cayman Chemical Company regularly evaluates our shipping methods to ensure product stability is maintained and our corporate environmental impact is minimized.
 Products selected for review are evaluated and shipping methods are certified by our Scientists.
 While occasionally our method of shipping a product may change, rest assured the shipping conditions on all Cayman Chemical products have been reviewed and validated.

 Upon receipt, it is important to check the storage requirements of your products and place them at the appropriate temperature.
 Products shipped without ice may require frozen storage for long term stability.